AviralGoelAMD/composable_kernel/example/ck_tile/README.md

 # CK Tile Example Suite

 This directory contains a comprehensive suite of examples demonstrating the CK Tile programming model for high-performance GPU kernels.
-Each example illustrates a key deep learning or HPC operation, implemented using tile-based parallelism, modular pipelines, and the CK Tile engine.
+Each example illustrates a key deep learning or HPC operation, implemented using tile-based parallelism, modular pipelines, and data movement policy.

 ---

 ## What is CK Tile?

-CK Tile is a composable GPU programming framework that expresses kernels as a composition of "tiles"—rectangular blocks of computation and data movement.
-The tile engine orchestrates data movement (global <-> LDS <-> registers), computation, and synchronization, enabling high efficiency and flexibility.
+CK Tile is a composable GPU programming API that expresses kernels as a composition of "tiles"—rectangular blocks of computation and data movement.
+The pipeline & policy orchestrates data movement (global <-> LDS <-> registers), computation, and synchronization, enabling high efficiency and flexibility.

 ---